-On behalf of our faculty, students, staff, and alumni, I invite you to seriously consider the study of law at King Hall.
-If you come here, you will never regret the decision.
+On behalf of our faculty, students, staff, and alumni, I invite you to consider seriously the study of law at UC Davis School of Law.
+If you are admitted and come here, you will never regret the decision.
 I promise.